AMendoza180890/WebpageTecMissionary/README.md

 ## 📂 Project Structure

-Inside of your AstroPie project, you'll see the following folders and files:
+Inside of your Missionary Tech Support project, you'll see the following folders and files:

 ```text
 /